The Dental Clinic provides a wide range of treatment plans.

-Service patients are entitled to these services with the exception of Orthodontics.
-Your GP or GMP can refer you for oral surgery / oral Medicine.
+District Medical Service patients are entitled to these services with the exception of Orthodontics.
+Your GP or GMP can refer you for oral surgery / oral medicine.

 These services are provided by:

-A team, composed of dental nurses and receptionist, ably supports them.
+A team, composed of seven dental nurses and two receptionists, ably supports them.

-Persons undergoing full-time education, on Supplementary benefits, or have been granted exemption may receive treatment free of charge.
-Adults registered at the Primary Care Centre or in possession of an E111 may be treated in case of an emergency and will then be referred back to their General Dental Practitioner.
+Persons undergoing full-time education, on supplementary benefits, or who have been granted exemption, may receive treatment free of charge.
+Adults registered at the Primary Care Centre, or in possession of an E111, may be treated in case of an emergency and will then be referred back to their General Dental Practitioner.

 Out of hours contact calls should be made to the Accident and Emergency Department.

-Children are advised to attend the Primary Care Dental Clinic (ICC) between:
+Children are advised to attend the Primary Care Dental Clinic (ICC) at:

 (Please report to the Records office first for registration).